-Example Language: Industrial use of public lands is not very efficient.
+23. Example Language: Industrial use of public lands is not very efficient.
 The value of this gas lost to flaring, venting and leaking has been estimated at 2.3 billion dollars since 2013, equivalent to the emissions of 3.3 million cars being driven for an entire year.
-Much of that waste occurs through flaring and venting, is intentional.
+Much of the loss occuring through flaring and venting is intentional.
 The volatile compounds released are known to pose a significant threat to human health.